clutterstack/fly_map_ex/guides.gen.md

 # FlyMapEx

-The FlyMapEx library provides a function component to display markers on a simple SVG world map, with or without a legend.
+FlyMapEx provides a function component to display markers on a simple SVG world map, with or without a legend.
 It's meant to be simple to use, with a few configuration options.

 Use latitude and longitude or Fly.io region codes to position nodes on the map.